valentino7504/ddia_projects/1-url-shortener/README.md

 This project is part of my practical study of _Designing Data-Intensive Applications (DDIA)_ — **Chapter 1: Reliable, Scalable, and Maintainable Applications**.

-The goal was not to build a production system but to _observe system behavior_ under different loads and failure modes — to **feel** what reliability, scalability, and maintainability look like in code.
+The goal was not really to build a production system but to observe how systems behave under different loads.
+It has also helped me understand more what reliability, scalability, and maintainability look like through load testing with _hey_

 ---